 Weight Loss Surgery Options

-At Beltline Bariatric & Surgical Group, our team specializes in a number of cutting-edge weight loss procedures, including gastric bypass, sleeve gastrectomy, the duodenal switch, and gastric balloon.
+At Beltline Bariatric & Surgical Group, our team specializes in a number of cutting-edge weight loss procedures, including gastric bypass, sleeve gastrectomy, and the duodenal switch.
 Whenever possible, we use minimally-invasive laparoscopic surgical techniques to help minimize postoperative pain, complications, and scarring so you can feel better, faster.